-This year it has been updated because the HPV vaccine will now be offered to 12 - 13 year old girls and boys from September 2019.
+Since 2019 the HPV vaccine has been offered to 12-13 year old girls and boys.

 Please read this information and then fill in the consent form that came with the booklet and return it to school.

 Summary

 This information is intended to answer the common questions you may have about the HPV vaccine that will protect your child against HPV infection and associated cancers, including over 70% of cervical cancers (in women) and cancers of the mouth, throat, anus and genitals (in men and women).
 It will also tell you where you can find more information if you need it.